william-santini/WiSSkHy/README.md

 Distill your data.
 Hydrate your science...

 ## Introduction
-WiSSkHy is a **local** environment built with R-Shiny for hydrological data management based on an SQLite database and fully open-source tools.
+WiSSkHy is a **local** environment built with R-Shiny and SQLite for hydrological data management based on an SQLite database and fully open-source tools.

 It provides a complete workflow to support hydrological services and researchers, including: